Scholarships and Financial Aid

 There are many scholarships available to you to help cover the financial costs of your post secondary education.
 Scholarships are awarded to students for a variety of reasons: academic achievement, community involvement, program area, and athletics.
 It is up to you to research the many available scholarships and to ensure that you will meet all of the scholarships requirements before applying.
 Read six important steps to help you apply for scholarship and Finding Scholarships: Show Me The Money.

-Students must complete this form and return it to Guidance by October 3rd!
+Students must complete this form and return it to Guidance and submit it ASAP.

 *** Finding and applying for scholarship is student responsibility.